Chris-Johnston/Chris-Johnston.github.io/_posts/2020-05-27-home-assistant.md

 ---
 layout: post
-title: Adventures in Home Automation and DIY Securty
+title: Adventures in Home Automation and DIY Security
 date: 2020-05-27
 categories: home-assistant
-description: How I added (a bit too much) automation to my apartment.
+description: How I added (possibly too much) automation to my apartment.
 ---

+This is a summary of my experience setting up my own home automation and security system using Home Assistant and ZoneMinder.

-From knowing so much anecdotally about the problems with IOT, I've successfully avoided this trend (for now).
+From anecdotal evidence about the problems with IOT, I've successfully avoided this trend (for now):
- - My apartment uses a normal lock and key, not RFID with a master key.
+ - My apartment uses a normal lock and key, not RFID.
- - As far as I know, no digital assistants around me are listening for keywords.
+ - As far as I know, all of my digital assistants are off.
    - I do have an Amazon Echo around somewhere, though I haven't taken it out of the box.
  - I'm not locked-in to paying a monthly fee to review footage captured by my security cameras.
- - Most of my lightbulbs are just regular lightbulbs.
+ - Most of my lightbulbs are just regular single color lightbulbs.

-I first started to mess with this stuff when I experimented with [RGB IOT Lightbulbs, which I've written a bit about before on this site.][iot-lightbulbs] Maybe this was a slippery slope.
+I first started to mess with this stuff when I experimented with [RGB IOT Lightbulbs, which I've written a bit about before here.][iot-lightbulbs] Maybe this was a slippery slope.

 # The Initial Need for Security

-I had just moved into a new apartment, and wanted to set up some level of a security system for peace of mind while I'm out at the office.
+I had just moved in to a new apartment, and wanted to set up some sort of a security system for peace of mind while I'm out at the office.

 I _absolutely_ did not want:
  - A monthly subscription for basic DVR functionality
  - A system that was insecure or publicly accessible

 At a minimum, all I needed was a camera to record any activity that happens while I'm not home.
-Preferably, I'd like for near real-time notifications, and the ability to back up this footage remotely (should the physical server be stolen).
-Also, I find it a little creepy to be always recording the inside of my house while I'm at home, so it would be nice to turn off the camera if I'm at home.
+Features like real-time notifications or offsite backups were a plus.

+# The Tools

+Several free and open source solutions exist for addressing these needs.

 ## Home Assistant

 [Home Assistant is an open source home automation platform][ha] that lets you bridge together various services and devices using self-hosted infrastructure.
+Many users run this on a Raspberry Pi.

 I had first learned about Home Assistant from a talk at [LinuxFest Northwest.][lfnw]

-The community support around Home Assistant is it's greatest asset.
+I think the community support around Home Assistant is the best part.
 [It integrates with tons of IOT devices and services.][ha-integration],

 ## ZoneMinder